Malta: Science and technology

 Malta signed a co-operation agreement with the European Space Agency (ESA) for more-intensive co-operation in ESA projects.
 The Malta Council for Science and Technology (MCST) is the civil body responsible for the development of science and technology on an educational and social level.
 Most science students in Malta graduate from the University of Malta and are represented by S-Cubed (Science Student's Society), UESA (University Engineering Students Association) and ICTSA (University of Malta ICT Students' Association).
-Malta was ranked 21st in the Global Innovation Index in 2022, up from 27th in 2019, 2020 and 2021.
+Malta was ranked 32tnd in the Global Innovation Index in 2025.

 Demographics

-A population and housing census is conducted every ten years in Malta.
-The November 2005 census counted an estimated 96 percent of the population.
-A preliminary report was issued in April 2006 and the results were weighted to estimate for 100 percent of the population.

-Maltese natives make up the majority of the island.
-However, there are minorities, the largest of which are Britons, many of whom are retirees.
+As of the 2021 census, Maltese-born natives make up the majority of the island with 386,280 people out of a total population of 519,562.
+However, there are minorities, the largest of which by birthplace were: 15,082 from the United Kingdom, Italy (13,361), India (7,946), Philippines (7,784) and Serbia (5,935).
+Among racial origins for the non-Maltese, 58.1% of all identified as Caucasian, 22.2% Asian, 6.3% Arab, 6.0% African, 4.5% Hispanic or Latino and 2.9% more than one race.